TMAC135/data-monitor/README.md

   - **auto_process**: Python script files under this package, executed under crontab in linux for certain purpose.
   - **sync**: Deploy the project to the server.
   - **data**: Data files.
+  - **test**: The unit test part of the function or class in the project.
   - **notebooks**: ipython notebooks for data analysis.
   - **logs**: log files.
   - **server.py**: The entrance of the project.